Co-ParentingMarch 9, 2025 · 7 min read

 What It Does to Children

-Children placed in the messenger role carry several burdens simultaneously:
+Children in the messenger role carry too much at once:

 How to Respond When It Happens

-Receive the message warmly without acting on it through the child.
+Receive the message warmly; don't reply through the child.

-"I've noticed that [child's name] has been delivering messages between us.
-I'd like to keep that responsibility off them — it's not fair to put them in that position.
-Please send co-parenting communication directly through [agreed channel].
+"I've noticed [child's name] has been delivering messages between us.
+I'd like to keep that off them.
+Please send co-parenting communication through [agreed channel].
 I'll do the same."

-You can control your side of this even if you can't control theirs.
+You control your house even if you can't control theirs.

 Never send messages through your children.
-Not even small ones that seem logistically convenient.
-The standard you hold yourself to matters both for your children and for the record.
+Not even small ones.
+Your standard matters for them and for any future hearing.

 If the Pattern Is Severe